 Annie Donwerth-Chikamatsu, Simon & Schuster, Atheneum, A Caitlyn Dlouhy Book June 30, 2020

-Booklist starred review, Review of the Week May 22
+Booklist starred review, The Booklist Reader Best New Books: Week of June 30, 2020, Review of the Day, Review of the Week May 22

 Eleven-year-old Maya is a happy, confident, binational only child living near Tokyo with her Japanese father, grandmother, and great-grandfather and her American mother.
 Then the March 2011 earthquake and tsunami devastate northern Japan.
 Maya and her family are safe, but she changes overnight into a fearful child, constantly worried about those affected by the disaster, and wondering what will become of her own family when the predicted Big One (earthquake) hits Tokyo.
 Donwerth-Chikamatsu’s novel in verse uses numerous graphics to excellent effect: military time entries in red next to Maya’s stream-of-consciousness narrative establish her anxiety and racing thoughts, wavy fonts mimic the rolling of the earth, illustrative placement of different-sized text and punctuation marks turn text into pictures, and a sparingly used background of concentric circles calls to mind the ripple effects of the disaster and its effects on Maya.
 With the loving support of her family, the affection of a stray cat that adopts the family, and her own practice of folding 1,000 paper cranes, Maya regains her equilibrium and gradually finds ways to conquer her fear and anxiety in her actions to help others, in a moving yet believable conclusion.
 An essential read, especially for anxious tweens in these uncertain times, with a message of hope and community.

 When Japan is left in ruins by a massive earthquake, one child must navigate through fear to help the community.